 Antler

-The Fring’s: Whoever’s a fan of Drake (this time I mean the artist) has probably heard this already… he’s invested in this restaurant in Toronto, where he’s from.
-But… it seems as though he’s not very involved in the daily business.
-We had dinner here on our last evening in Toronto!
-The menu is made for shared dining with medium sized dishes.
-Wat you’ll definitely want to order?
-The octopus and the poutine with lobsters are recommended!
+The Fring's: Anyone who's a fan of Drake (the artist this time) has probably heard... he's invested in this restaurant in his hometown of Toronto.
+However, it seems he's not very involved in the day-to-day operations.
+We had a lovely dinner here on our last night in Toronto!
+The menu is designed for shared dining, with medium-sized dishes.
+What would you like to order?
+The octopus and the lobster poutine are highly recommended!

 455 King St W, Toronto, Canada – fringsrestaurant.com

-The Drake: I mentioned in previously in my list of the best hotels in Toronto, but The Drake also has a great restaurant.
-On the patio it’s great to sit when the weather’s nice for perhaps a lunch or bunch.
-Besides this restaurant at the Drake Hotel they have another restaurant that’s called Drake One Fifty and it’s situated in Downtown.
-What to expect?
-American style bistro dishes, lik steak (tartare) and pastas.
+The Drake: I already mentioned it in the list of the best hotels in Toronto, but The Drake also has a delicious restaurant.
+The patio is a lovely spot for lunch or brunch in nice weather.
+Besides the restaurant at the Drake Hotel, they also have a restaurant called Drake One Fifty, located Downtown.
+What can you expect?
+American-style bistro dishes, such as steak tartare and pasta.

 1150 Queen St W, Toronto, Canada – thedrake.ca